NVJKKartik/Brainbox/README.md

 ` * Running on http://127.0.0.1:4742`

-Open the link in your browser to start using Nucleo!
+Open the link in your browser to start using BrainBox!

-#### Step 4

-Share your initial feedback on [r/nucleoai](https://www.reddit.com/r/nucleoai/) if you have time - it will help improve the app!

 ### Features

 #### Regular Chat

-Nucleo supports regular chat.
+BrainBox supports regular chat.
 You can create multiple chats, and choose saved or temporary (throwaway) chat when you create it.

 #### Assistant